 Let's start with a common scenario:

-- You push a change to a file and then merge the change into master.
+- You push a change to a file and then merge the change into main.

-- Some of your colleagues also merge their branches to master.
+- Some of your colleagues also merge their branches to main.

 - You come back some time later and notice your changes are missing.

 - Looking for the culprit, you go look at the file history and notice... your changes aren't even listed!?

 What is happening here is that Git commit history is a tree, and sometimes the chronological history is not the same as the actual file tree history.
 This is particularly true in cases where a merge commit reverts a file back to its original state.
 In that case, the default history view won't actually show you all changes, because technically the file didn't change.

 In the above scenario, Git realizes it can simplify the history and the "changes" you are most likely looking for are removed from the log.